danielkrupinski/Osiris/README.md

 ## What's new

+* 04 November 2025
+    * Improved smoothness of "Player Info in World" on moving players

 * 30 October 2025
     * Added Bomb Plant Alert feature
         * Green color means the bomb will be planted before the end of the round if uninterrupted